-Forward-looking information may prove inaccurate
+Forward-looking statements may prove inaccurate

-Shareholders and prospective investors are cautioned not to place undue reliance on the Corporation's forward-looking information.
-By its nature, forward-looking information involves numerous assumptions, known and unknown risks and uncertainties, of both a general and specific nature, that could cause actual results to differ materially from those suggested by the forward-looking information or contribute to the possibility that predictions, forecasts or projections will prove to be materially inaccurate.
-Additional information on the risks, assumptions and uncertainties are found under the heading "Reserves Estimates" of this Annual Information Form.
+Shareholders and prospective investors are cautioned not to place undue reliance on the Corporation's forward-looking statements.
+By their nature, forward-looking statements involve numerous assumptions, known and unknown risks and uncertainties, of both a general and specific nature, that could cause actual results to differ materially from those suggested by the forward-looking statements or contribute to the possibility that predictions, forecasts or projections will prove to be materially inaccurate.
+See "Risk Factors - Reserves Estimates" of this Annual Information Form.